(Partial Mastectomy; Segmentectomy; Tylectomy)

 Possible Complications TOP

-Some factors that may increase the risk of complications include:
+Some factors that may raise the risk of problems are:

 What to Expect TOP